How many interesting and trivia facts about Sardinia do you know?

 It’s an ancient land

-Another factor that makes Sardinia special is its geology: compared to the rest of Italy, the rocks and the volcanic activity of the island are dated way, way earlier.
+Another factor that makes Sardinia special is its geology.
+The rocks and the volcanic activity of the island are dated way, way earlier than the rest of Italy.
 While the Italian Peninsula is still sometimes subject to earthquakes and other cataclysms, Sardinia’s underground is rather stable.

 The island is in fact more ancient than the “mainland”: you can clearly see it if you observe Sardinia’s mountains and compare them to the taller, pointier Alps that have formed millennia later.